 How Key Transitions Intervenes:

 Experts at Key Transitions use evidence based adolescent opiate addiction treatment intervention strategies to efficiently and holistically approach teenage opiate addiction.
+We are a teen drug rehab center in Los Angeles which can offer the best possible help by providing to teens so that they can cure their various addictions.
 We use a unique approach, where the solution offered to our clients covers every aspect of their recovery journey to make it seamless and comfortable.
 We have multiple interventions designed to tackle various levels of opiate addiction in teenagers.
 Below are some comprehensive teen treatment programs that Keytransitions offers:

 Teenage Intensive Outpatient Program

 The Los Angeles Teen IOP is ideal for adolescents between the ages of 14-17 who have begun to face physical, mental, emotional, and social struggles due to opiate abuse.
 Candidates opting for this program receive treatment from the comfort of their own homes and benefit from the support of their communities but at the same time require more support on their recovery journey than a weekly therapy session.
 The program aims to restore physical wellbeing by reversing the bodily damage caused by opiates while imparting essential information, skills, and resources required by neural pathways in the brain, solidifying the path to sobriety.
 A multidisciplinary team equipped to handle all facets of the recovery process is dispatched to the candidate to provide holistic support.
 Individual, group, and family therapy sessions are also included.